AvaTrade Offers the TOP Oil and Energy CFD

 AvaTrade offers many tools to help newbies and professional oil and energy traders.
-These resources include Automated Technical Analysis, Autochartist and Educational Tools.
-Traders will have access to daily updates, 24/5 customer support, and dedicated account managers.
-Thanks to the power of AvaTradeGO app, you can take your trading on the go, wherever you are.
+These resources include Automated Technical Analysis, Trading Central and trading Educational Tools.
+UK Traders will have access to daily updates, customer support, and dedicated account managers.
+Thanks to the power of AvaTradeGO trading app, you can take your trading on the go, wherever you are.

 - What is energy trading?

 Energy trading involves trading the different energy commodities like oil, natural gas, heating oil, gasoline, or even electricity.
 Energy commodities tend to be quite volatile, making large price swings.
 They also tend to trend quite well.
 Both of these characteristics make energy trading the choice for traders who are looking for large profit potential.
 When adding in the leverage possible with CFDs on energy commodities these are an ideal choice for the aggressive trader.

 There are a number of ways to trade energy commodities, including via futures, ETFs, or indirectly through equities.
 One of the most excellent ways to trade energies is with CFDs.
 These provide traders with easy access to the market, low fees, high liquidity, and excellent leverage.
 In order to choose the proper direction to trade it is necessary to learn how the energy markets are correlated with economic data, as the energy commodity markets tend to react quite strongly to certain economic data points.